 Alcohol and Soft Drinks

 Its not just food that contains calories, drinks do too.
-Alcohol and some soft drinks can contain a surprising amount of calories and its easy to consume large quantities ruining all the hard work you've achieved in cutting your food intake and exercising.
+Alcohol and some soft drinks can contain a surprising amount of calories & sugars and it's easy to consume large quantities ruining all the hard work you've achieved in cutting your food intake and exercising.

 To lose weight, you need to reduce your alcohol intake.
 Alcohol contains about 70 calories per serving.
 These are 'empty calories', or energy without any substantial vitamins or minerals.
 Additionally, alcohol may directly promote fat storage by slowing fat and carbohydrate digestion and increasing appetite.
 Alcohol can also give you the urge to eat snacks, usually the wrong sort, high in calories, fat and salt.